 Our leaders - directors, officers and managers, hold a special responsibility under this Code.
-They should set the right tone, lead by example and create a positive environment for the promotion of these principles.
+They should set the example and create a positive environment for the promotion of these principles.

 Leaders should discuss topics in this Code with employees, and make sure that employees understand how to Do The Right Things Right.